hlts2/ctxt/README.md

 ctxt is a simple CLI tool for categorizing text.

-This package aims to categorize the content to be described in the CHANGELOG.
+This tool aims to categorize the content to be described in the CHANGELOG.

 # Install